Acer saccharum: Ecology

 Acer saccharum is among the most shade tolerant of large deciduous trees, and very old trees in second-growth settings can grow large even in the understory for many years.
 Its shade tolerance is exceeded only by the striped maple, a smaller tree.
 Like other maples, its shade tolerance is manifested in its ability to germinate and persist under a closed canopy as an understory plant, and respond with rapid growth to the increased light formed by a gap in the canopy.
-Sugar maple can tolerate virtually any soil type short of pure sand, but does not tolerate xeric or swampy conditions.
+Sugar maple can tolerate virtually any soil type short of pure sand, but does not tolerate xeric (desert) or swampy conditions.

 Sugar maples are deeper-rooted than most maples and engage in hydraulic lift, drawing water from lower soil layers and exuding that water into upper, drier soil layers.
 This not only benefits the tree itself, but also many other plants growing around it.

 The mushroom Pholiota squarrosoides is known to decay the logs of the tree.

 Human influences have contributed to the decline of the sugar maple in many regions.
 Its role as a species of mature forests has led it to be replaced by more opportunistic species in areas where forests are cut over.
 The sugar maple also exhibits a greater susceptibility to pollution than other species of maple.
 Acid rain and soil acidification are some of the primary contributing factors to maple decline.
 Also, the increased use of salt over the last several decades on streets and roads for deicing purposes has decimated the sugar maple's role as a street tree.

 In some parts of New England, particularly near urbanized areas, the sugar maple is being displaced by the Norway maple.
 The Norway maple is also highly shade tolerant, but is considerably more tolerant of urban conditions, resulting in the sugar maple's replacement in those areas.
 In addition, Norway maple produces much larger crops of seeds, allowing it to out-compete native species.